Cyber attack on ICRC: What we know

 What other steps are you taking to prevent this from happening again?

-The data breach highlights a growing trend in cyber-operations targeted at humanitarian organisations.
-Data breaches risk causing severe consequences for the people those organisations serve—and those who are already among the most vulnerable.
-The ICRC is now working with its Movement partners to send a call to States and other actors about the need to protect humanitarian organisations online as they do offline.
+The data breach highlights a growing trend in cyber operations targeted at humanitarian organizations.
+Data breaches risk causing severe consequences for the people those organisations serve – and those who are already among the most vulnerable.
+The ICRC is now working with its Movement partners to send a call to states and other actors about the need to protect humanitarian organizations online as they do offline.

 *An advanced persistent threat (APT) is a stealthy threat actor, typically a nation state or state-sponsored group, which gains unauthorized access to a computer network and remains undetected for an extended period.
 In recent times, the term may also refer to non-state-sponsored groups conducting large-scale targeted intrusions for specific goals (Reference: https://en.wikipedia.org/wiki/Advanced_persistent_threat)

 **From IBM's "Cost of a Data Breach Report 2021": "In 2021 it took an average of 212 days to identify a breach and an average 75 days to contain a breach, for a total lifecycle of 287 days."
 (Reference: https://www.ibm.com/security/data-breach)